NIC-Golang/ecommerce-team-dotpep/README.md

 ## Principles and Rules

-- Write Unit Test
+- Write and Cover your service with Unit Tests.
-- Write Documentation on `some-service/README.md`
+- Write Documentation on `your-service/README.md`, and also provide other materials in `docs/service-name/something_to_document`.
+- Write good Commit messages.
+- English Only!
+- Stick With Good Programming Principles/Practices below:

 **Programming Principles:**